Kao kakao: Background

-During 1986, Vlatko Stefanvoski and Bodan Arsovski composed the music for TV show Bušava azbuka (eng.
+During 1986, Vlatko Stefanovski and Bodan Arsovski composed the music for TV show Bušava azbuka (eng.
 Shaggy alphabet).
 Bastion member Ana Kostovska performed songs along with them.
 Goce Micanov and another Bastion member, Kiril Dzajkovski joined the group.
 Drummer Garabet Tavitijan made comeback in group after 6 years.

 By the end of 1987, Pokret magazine described that Vlatko got a hungover again because of being night watchman, adding that the world is like cocoa to him and that the only oasis is Skopje.
 In the following text, it is said that he met a femme fatale whom he regularly took to FC Vardar matches.

 Album

-Album was recorded and mixed in winter 1986/87 in Skopje.
+The album was recorded and mixed throughout the winter of 1986/87 in Skopje.
 For the first time, Vlatko used drum programming.
-Dzajkovski was in addition to keyboards, for this album he played piano, horn and trumpet.
-Lyrics for song Femme fatale was written by Arsen Dedic and backing vocals for this song was provided by Bebi Dol.
+Dzajkovski played keyboard and piano, and Goce Micanov played Tenor and Alt Saxophone.
+Lyrics for the song Femme fatale were written by Arsen Dedic with backing vocals by Bebi Dol.
 Vocals in song Autoput was performed by bassist Bodan Arsovski.

-Album cover contains Ta Matete by Paul Gauign.
+Album cover contains Ta Matete by Paul Gauguin.